shwina/still-magic/_chapters_en/structure.md

 -   "Be clear about how to report violations of the Code of Conduct and who will handle such reports."
 -   "Use `virtualenv` to create a separate virtual environment for each project."
 -   "Use `pip` to create a distributable package containing your project's software, documentation, and data."
--   "Use Zenodo to give your releases DOIs."
--   "Publish your software as you would a paper."
 ---

 -   Project organization is like a diet